syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.NETCORE/orientations.md

 ## Vertical

-To display the steps vertically, use the `Vertical` in the [orientation](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property, to arrange the steps one below the other.
+You can arrange the steps one below the other vertically, by setting the [orientation](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property to `Vertical`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}